What is a Digital Ballast?

 Lighting is one of the most important components of your indoor or greenhouse hydroponic garden.
 But lighting is nothing without a good digital ballast, the device that is actually running your precious bulbs.

-As of 2016, the options are plentiful and making the right purchase can be a daunting task.
-I know that delving into a new subject empty-handed can be a chore, so I've decided to simplify this process to save you time and money.
+As of this year, the options are plentiful and making the right purchase can be a daunting task.
+I know that delving into a new subject empty-handed can be a chore, so I’ve decided to simplify this process to save you time and money.
 Most importantly, I want to make sure you can get back to focusing on what matters the most: your plants.

 I’ve gathered all of the research and recommendations into this neat little article.
 It covers the basics of HID ballast technology, the features to look for, and then a few recommendations as to the best HID ballasts on the market.